Nurse Practitioners in Cancer Care

 This pamphlet outlines how HDR brachytherapy is used for esophagus cancer including what will happen the day of treatment, how is the treatment done, and what happens after treatment.

-Cancer Patient Navigators are oncology nurses who work with you and your family and your cancer care team throughout your treatment and follow up care.
-This pamphlet explains how a cancer patient navigator can help and how to contact a Cancer Patient Navigator.
+Community Cancer Patient Navigators (CPNs) are oncology nurses who work with cancer patients and their families.
+This pamphlet explains how CPNs can help and how to contact a CPN.

 Having a healthy mouth can reduce your risk of the mouth problems that cancer and cancer treatment can cause.
 This pamphlet explains why cancer treatments cause mouth problems, what problems they cause, and how to keep your mouth healthy.